markpking2/portfolio/src/markdown-pages/node-express-rds.md

 slug: "/blog/node-express-rds"
 date: "2020-07-12"
 title: "Deploying a Node.js Express API onto AWS Elastic Beanstalk with RDS"
+description: "In this guide I am going to show you how to create a simple API with a database using Node.js and Express.
+It will use SQLite for development, and PostgreSQL for production with RDS (Amazon Relational Database Service ) on AWS Elastic Beanstalk."
 ---

 In this guide I am going to show you how to create a simple API with a database using Node.js and Express.
 It will use SQLite for development, and PostgreSQL for production with RDS (Amazon Relational Database Service ) on AWS Elastic Beanstalk.